swainkipr/Work/README.md

-# Smilei PIC code contribution
+# Kswain Work on Smilei